 Who

 IMHO, the concepts surrounding limits are woefully undertreated in the calculus curriculum, which (along with students misunderstanding functions or making algebra errors, which only involve prerequisite material) is the main cause of a great deal of student confusion in calculus.
-The videos below help to fill in those gaps, providing a firmer foundation for all of calculus:2
+The videos below help to fill in those gaps, providing a firmer foundation for all of calculus: [2]

 Limits are one of the core concepts of calculus as they can be used to derive the slope at a point, which is one of the key subjects of calculus.
-They can also be used to discern derivatives, which in turn are used throughout calculus.3
+They can also be used to discern derivatives, which in turn are used throughout calculus.
+[3]

-For an example, I want to know the slope of the point (0,0) on the function y=sin(x).
+Limits allow us to study a number from afar.
+That is, we can study the points around it so we can better understand the given value we want to know.
+Especially in derivatives, where change in position is purely relative, the points around a given value are critically important.
+For an example, I want to know the slope (see the definition of the difference quotient below) of the point (0,0) on the function y = sin(x).
 By simply looking at that point, and nothing around it, it’s impossible to tell the slope.
-However, if we look at the points directly to the left and right of (0,0), we will see (with fairly rigorous computations) that the slope is in fact, 1.4
+However, if we look at the points directly to the left and right of (0,0), we will see (with fairly rigorous computations) that the slope is in fact 1.
+[4]

 Limits are used to examine function behavior around points.
-But specifically, one limit (definition) is fundamental to Calculus: The Difference Quotient.
+But specifically, one limit (definition) is fundamental to calculus: The Difference Quotient.

 What

 Limits are important in calculus and mathematical analysis and used to define integrals, derivatives, and continuity.
 It is used in the analysis process, and it always concerns about the behaviour of the function at a particular point.
 The limit of a sequence is further generalized in the concept of the limit of a topological net and related to the limit and direct limit in theory category.
 Generally, the integrals are classified into two types namely, definite and indefinite integrals.
 For definite integrals, the upper limit and lower limits are defined properly.
-Whereas in indefinite the integrals are expressed without limits, and it will have an arbitrary constant while integrating the function.
-In this article, we are going to discuss the definition and representation of limits, with properties and examples in detail.7
+Whereas in indefinite integrals are expressed without limits, and it will have an arbitrary constant while integrating the function.
+In this article, we are going to discuss the definition and representation of limits, with properties and examples in detail.
+[7]

 What is the purpose of a limit in calculus?